turtlemarine/turtlecoin/README.md

 #### Linux

-If you are using Arch Linux, there is an AUR precompiled package, `turtlecoin-bin`, or a build from source version, `turtlecoin-git`.
+If you are using Arch Linux, there is an AUR precompiled package, `turtlemarinecoin-bin`, or a build from source version, `turtlemarinecoin-git`.

 ##### Prerequisites